Amzani/apidesk-sdk-test-def/docs/models/components/createcontactrequestemailstype.md

 # CreateContactRequestEmailsType

-Specifies the type of email address, such as 'work', 'personal', or 'other'.
-This helps categorize the email for better organization and retrieval.
-If provided, it should match predefined categories within the CRM system.
+Specifies the type of email address, such as 'work' or 'personal'.
+This optional field helps categorize the email address, allowing for better organization and filtering of contact information within the CRM.

 ## Example Usage